crusher-dev/documentation/blog/2020-08-19-memory-mapping-deep-dive.md

 explicit in saying that thinking you (a database developer) can beat the kernel is pure folly.
-Postgres tries this and, according to Vlad, an aggregation over a large (really large!) dataset can take 5 _minutes_, whereas the same aggregation on QuestDB takes only 60ms.
+Postgres tries this and, according to Vlad, an aggregation over a large (really large!) dataset can take 5 _minutes_, whereas the same aggregation on Crusher takes only 60ms.
 Those aren't typos.

 To both Patrick and Vlad (and me, for what that's worth), the idea that we, as developers, can be better at these operations than the kernel (when really we're